delaguardianick/Weather-Website/README.md

 # Recommends a Spotify playlist according to the weather
+The working version is in the 'Nick' branch

 This website uses the OpenWeatherAPI to fetch the weather and display it in multiple ways.
 This was the final group project for CPS 530.
 I was personally in charge of displaying the info for the 'daily' and 'playlist' tabs.
 The playlist tab adds a twist to the website, using the Spotify API to recommend playlists for users according to searched weather.
 The pages are responsive too